 - Taxes and reporting: With a general partnership, business income or loss is passed-through to personal tax returns, and you and your assets can be held responsible for any debt or legal claim.

 - Good to know: The limited variety is a much more complicated structure (administratively) than a general partnership.

-- Definition: Limited liability corporations (LLC) and partnerships (LLP) offer owners/operators a way to separate their personal assets from their business ― they are kind of hybrids of sole proprietorships/partnerships and corporations.
+- Definition: A Limited liability company (LLC) or partnership (LLP) offers owners/operators a way to separate their personal assets from their business ― they are kind of hybrids of sole proprietorships/partnerships and corporations.

 - Taxes and reporting: Business income or loss is passed-through to personal tax returns, and all members are allowed full participation in the business.

 What is a subchapter C corporation?